The Statistics of Negative Power Spectrum Systematics in some 21 cm Analyses: Discussion

 So what should the community do?

 At a minimum PS measurements that use only the cross baselines need to tackle the issue of negative systematics head on through direct study of the systematics seen in that particular instrument and analysis.
 Unfortunately determining the properties of the systematics can be difficult---they are hard to identify and the small number of examples can make determining the underlying pdf difficult.
 But direct studies of the baseline dependent systematics can be used to modify reported upper limits for the potential of negative contributions to the observed PS.
-If the statistical distribution of the systematics is not available, since the same and cross baseline terms must add to a positive value, the same baseline PS can be used to place a hard limit on how negative the systematic contribution to the observed PS can be.
+If the statistical distribution of the systematics is not available, since the same and cross baseline terms must add to a positive value (Figure~\ref{cross_prob}), the same baseline PS can be used to place a hard limit on how negative the systematic contribution to the observed PS can be.

 Given the complexity of negative PS contributions, we would advocate that while the community is still producing PS upper limits the use of cross baseline only PS should be avoided.
-If both the same and cross baseline terms are used, the result is mathematically identical to the standard PS (Equation~\ref{eq:systematic_statistics}) and any systematic contribution is strictly positive.
+If all baselines are used the result is mathematically identical to the standard PS (Equation~\ref{eq:systematic_statistics}) and any systematic contribution is strictly positive.
 In the context of upper limits with baseline dependent systematics, proper inclusion of negative systematics removes the benefits of using only the cross baselines.
 The simplest response is to use all the baselines so that systematic contributions are purely additive.

 As the field eventually transitions to detections and then constraints on cosmology, this context may change ($v_{\rm{C}} \gtrsim s_i$ in Equation~\ref{eq:simplifying_systematics}).
 The additive nature of systematics to the PS may then become a liability and the proper way of treating baseline dependent systematics may change and cross baseline analyses may experience a renaissance.
 But until that time the probability of baseline dependent systematics producing artificially low PS limits makes the use of cross baseline analyses problematic.